jslinuxta/pdf-narrator/README.md

   - Choose the chunk size for text to accommodate limited GPU resources.
   - Switch to CPU if no GPU is available.

+- **Voice Testing Made Simple**
+  - Test a single voice or loop through all available voices directly from the GUI.
+  - Use the dedicated Voice Test tab to generate and listen to sample audio files.

 ---

 ## Prerequisites